ReactTraining/react-workshop/courses/core-v2/student-lesson-notes.md

 ---

-## Lesson 1: Rendering
+## Lesson 1: Thinking in React

 - We like React because it's Composable and Declarative
   - Composable: You can build small re-usable parts which can be used to build bigger, more complex things
   - Declarative: We write in a style where we say "what" we want.
 In other words `<StarRatings>` is declarative because we said we want star ratings on the page, but we didn't have to program "how" they work.
 Whoever did program the internals of `<StarRatings>` programmed "how" they work.
 All declarative code that we write has imperative code somewhere else that someone else wrote.
 - JSX is a syntax for easily creating nested elements.
-Babel is a Webpack plugin that converts each JSX "tag" into `_jsx('div')`
+Babel is a Webpack plugin that converts each JSX "tag" into `_jsx('div')` (starting at React 17)
+- JSX the instructor might show you that JSX compiles into `React.createElement('div')` instead, this is historically true and is changing soon depending on if you have a super modern version of Babel and React installed.
+In this transition period, just think of `_jsx()` and `React.createElement()` as being the same thing.
 - The return value of a component (JSX turned into `_jsx('div')`) is like an "instruction manual" for how to create DOM elements.
 - In a typical React application, `ReactDOM.render()` is only used once.
 As React changes our JSX responses from our components, React will also take care of updating the DOM to reflect those JSX changes.
 - A function that returns JSX is a "component" in React.
 There are also older ways of creating components with classes.
 Function-based and class-based components can intermingle in the same app.